Health and Safety

 Additionally, as mandated by the Commonwealth of Massachusetts, when arriving from outside of the state (except for states that are exempt from the Massachusetts travel order), students and family members must complete a Massachusetts travel form upon arrival which can be found online at www.mass.gov/matraveler.

 If your arrival to campus is delayed due to a positive COVID-19 test, please contact Hamel Health who will work with you and your faculty to determine when you will be on campus to begin classes.

-Although it is not required for students traveling to campus from inside the region to take a COVID-19 test before coming to campus, the College strongly encourages that all students begin to quarantine 14 days before arriving to campus or to take a COVID-19 test administered up to 72-hours prior to arriving to campus.
+Although it is not required for students traveling to campus from inside Massachusetts, the College strongly encourages all to take a COVID-19 test administered up to 72 hours prior to arriving to campus, the College strongly encourages that all students begin to quarantine 10 days before arriving to campus and take a COVID-19 test administered up to 72 hours prior to arriving to campus.